dcc-cc3002/citric-liquid-fercontreras10/README.md

 it will not level up to Norma3, but to Norma2.

 ### Code Organization
-The code is organized following the directions of the corrections from the previous assignment.
+The code is organized following MVC, but the view is not fully implemented.

 ### Design Patterns
+The design patterns used are the State Pattern and Observer Pattern.

 <div style="text-align:center;">
     <img src="https://i.creativecommons.org/l/by/4.0/88x31.png" alt="Creative Commons License">